MarcoBetti1/GenDoc/first-version-plan.md

 ## Immediate Next Actions
 - Choose the sample project (language + repository).
-- Define initial prompt templates for ultra low-level, contextual purpose, synthesis, reviewer/critic, and sanity-check passes.
+- Define initial prompt templates for ultra low-level, contextual purpose, synthesis, reviewer/critic, goal synthesis, relevance filtering, and sanity-check passes.
 - Draft repository structure and initialize version control settings.
 - Enumerate required environment variables and dependencies for onboarding.
 - Outline heuristics for LLM-guided grouping, criteria for when to recurse back into lower levels, and rules for blending optional existing documentation with code-derived insight.